-In November 2022, the Pre-Emption Group updated their Statement of Principles (the Statement of Principles) to support companies seeking authority to disapply the pre-emption provisions when issuing shares for cash.
-The key change to the Statement of Principles was to increase the number of shares that could be issued without first offering those shares to current shareholders from 5 per cent to 10 per cent.
-The updated Statement of Principles is available at pre-emptiongroup.org.uk.
+The directors propose to adhere to the Pre-Emption Group Statement of Principles (the Statement of Principles) as published in November 2022, whereby the number of ordinary shares that could be issued without first offering those shares to current ordinary shareholders would be up to 10 per cent of the company's issued ordinary share capital.
+The 2022 Statement of Principles is available at pre-emptiongroup.org.uk.

-At last year's AGM, similar resolutions were proposed and passed by shareholders enabling the directors to allot shares for cash without a prior offering to existing shareholders, the directors did not use the powers conferred in 2022.
-Resolutions 16 and 17 will renew these authorities and take advantage of the increased limits set out in the Statement of Principles.
+At last year's AGM, similar resolutions were proposed and passed by shareholders enabling the directors to allot shares for cash without a prior offering to existing ordinary shareholders, the directors did not use the powers conferred in 2023.
+Resolutions 16 and 17 will renew these authorities.